 Let them know you understand there are some customers who may never bite.
 For example, you choose to stop pursuing them when you’ve tried to reach out approximately four times with no return communication.

 Further impress them by saying that by backing off, you have more time to spend with more promising prospects and your current customers.

 8. How do you prepare for cold-calling a prospect?

 Cold-calling is one of the top duties in an inside sales role.
 Interviewers ask this question to gauge how prepared and organized you are before jumping on a call.

 Give them direct examples from your previous work experiences, such as, “I have X years of cold-calling experience.
 In that time, I realized that customers don’t want to waste their time telling me about their business.
 So, I research.
 I use their website to look at their goals, mission, and vision.
 Then, I head to social media to look at their customer reviews and what the company is focused on now.”

-9. Explain the steps you take from the beginning of the sales process to the end.
+9. Can you go over the steps that you take from the beginning of the sales process to the end?

 This is one of the biggest inside medical sales representative questions you’ll be asked.
 Leaders want to ensure they see your entire sales process.
 They can then judge how confident you are in your process and if you know it well enough to explain it clearly.

 Check off these aspects of your process as you prepare: